 This will include introducing a legislative requirement for CTIMPs to comply with the conditions and principles in the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use Guideline for Good Clinical Practice.

-These changes will apply to all CTIMPs from 28 April 2026, regardless of whether they were submitted before or from this date.
+Most of these changes will apply to all CTIMPs from 28 April 2026, regardless of whether they were submitted before or from this date.
+For further information, read the MHRA's transitional arrangements guidance.

 The MHRA will be producing detailed guidance further explaining the changes relating to GCP conduct for clinical trials in the coming months.